aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-0/_index.md

 {{% alert color="primary" %}}

-This document describes changes to the Aspose.Cells API from version 8.0.2 to 8.1.0, that may be of interest to module/application developers.
+This document describes changes to the Aspose.Cells API from version 8.0.2 to 8.1.0 that may be of interest to module/application developers.
 It includes not only new and updated public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added HtmlSaveOptions.ExportHiddenWorksheet Property**
-The HtmlSaveOptions class has exposed ExportHiddenWorksheet property which can be used to specify if hidden worksheets are exported to HTML format.
-The default value is true. whereas if set to false, the Aspose.Cells will not export hidden worksheet contents.
+The HtmlSaveOptions class has exposed the ExportHiddenWorksheet property which can be used to specify if hidden worksheets are exported to HTML format.
+The default value is true, whereas if set to false, Aspose.Cells will not export hidden worksheet contents.

 {{% alert color="primary" %}}